10 Myths about Dieting & Weight

 “Bad” foods should be avoided for weight loss to occur.

 Truth: Actually, there is no such thing as “good” or “bad” foods; our bodies only recognize the nutritional content of a food.
-All foods can fit into a healthy meal plan when there is balance, variety, and moderation.
-Rather than focusing on eating “good” foods, try to eat a balanced diet that includes carbohydrates, protein, and fat.
+All foods can fit into a healthy lifestyle when there is balance, variety, and moderation.
+Rather than focusing on eating “good” foods, try to eat a balanced diet that includes carbohydrates, protein, and fat found in foods you thoroughly enjoy.
 By following this approach, the body can benefit from both salads and cupcakes.

 Dieting Myth #7: